abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/1-Data-Structures.md

         return None

       # if we reached the wanted node
-      previous.next = current.next # update the `.next` pointer of the previous node to point to the next node self.length -= 1
+      previous.next = current.next # delete it my moving removing the connection between the previous node and the current node self.length -= 1
       return current
     ```